-The main body of work must consist of only one document between 5,000 and 10,000 words long and may contain a maximum of 12 images.
+Applicants must redact all self-citations in the main body of work, which must consist of only one document between 5,000 and 10,000 words and may contain a maximum of 12 images.
 A montage of multiple images will not be counted as 1 image.
 All images must include the copyright in the image caption.
 The limit on images is necessary in order to facilitate and control the cost of publication.